Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The `jobTitleFragment` getter is conceptually no harder than `yearsFragment` and `USstateFragment`, but it comes with a few more conditionals.

-{crop-start: 61, crop-end: 91, format: javascript}
+{crop-start: 61, crop-end: 91, format: javascript, line-numbers: false}
 ![Title.jobTitleFragment](code_samples/es6v2/components/Meta/Title.js)

 We're dealing with the `(jobTitle, year)` combination.
 Each influences the other when building the fragment for a total 4 different options.